greco-project/pvcompare/docs/code.rst

 Stratified thermal storage
 --------------------------

-Functions for calculating specific parameters of a stratified thermal storage and for adding it to the energy system.
+Functions for calculating thermal losses of a stratified thermal storage and for adding it to the energy system.

 .. autosummary::
     :toctree: temp/